flekschas/higlass-scalable-insets/README.md

 npm start
 ```

-Now whenever you make changes to your local HiGlass instance it will be re-build and also trigger a re-build of the Scalable Insets track.
+Now, whenever you make changes to your local HiGlass instance it will be re-build and also trigger a re-build of the Scalable Insets track.